theostowell/tstowx.com/content/about/index.md

 This section, inspired by [Derek Sivers](https://nownownow.com/about), is a place for me to share what I'm doing at the moment.
 I've started doing this in a journal-style timeline, to make it easier to follow along with:

+**2025-04-20** - Updated the https://parazettel.com website to contain all the information for the new business offer of the [PARAZETTEL Community](https://skool.com/parazettel), as well as the PARAZETTEL for Obsidian vault - https://parazettel.com/vault.

+Also fixed up the backend of the business and finished the email sequence that you get when you signup at https://parazettel.com/signup.

+Started to work more on the university work of finishing my research project and revising for exams because the final couple of months of my education is now in swing.
+I need to graduate with a bang so that I can keep moving with momentum into the new season of life.
+Hopefully after that, the [hiatus](https://fundamentalised.com/hiatus) will end and I'll be back to posting the content around the topics that currently interest me every week.

+•

 **2025-03-27** - I've just added this new journal style section to the website, and as of what I've been doing this year (since the start of this year), it's been very busy...

 I built the [PARAZETTEL Community](https://parazettel.com) most recently, launching at the start of March, but before that (back at the end of January), I [built out this entire Fundamentalised website](https://fundamentalised.com/issues/083/) too.